-Now we discuss the time-evolution of $\dfrac{n_{{j=2, 3, 4}}(t)}{N}$ for the stronger inter-boson interaction $10\Lambda_0$, see Fig.~\ref{FigS4}, and find how it leads to a qualitatively different microscopic mechanism of fragmentation found for the weaker interaction $\Lambda_0$.
-We observed, for the weaker interaction, that whenever the $u$-orbital breaks its natural trend from loss of coherence to build up of coherence, the $u$- and excited $g$- or the excited $g$- and excited $u$-orbitals interchange their orders.
-Here, for $10\Lambda_0$, we find that the orders of the orbitals interchange multiple times, for example see for $V_L=10$ and $V_L=12$.
-Although at the smaller barrier height, say at $V_L=9$, the $u$- and excited $g$-orbitals exchange their orders only once.
-For $V_L=10$, the $u$-orbital breaks its trend twice from loss of coherence to build up of coherence, at $t=0.66t_{Rabi}$ and $3.60t_{Rabi}$.
-For the former time, the excited $g$- and excited $u$-, and for the latter time, the $u$- and excited $u$-orbitals interchange their orders.
-Remarkably, at $V_L=12$, the $u$- and excited $g$-orbitals interchange their orders twelve times between $t=3t_{Rabi}$ and $6t_{Rabi}$.
-Therefore, for strong interaction, we observe that the $u$-orbital breaks its trends of loss of coherence to build up of coherence multiple times due to the interchange of order of either the $u$- and excited $g$- or the excited $g$- and excited $u$- or the $u$- and excited $u$-orbitals.
-Here we find that the transition from loss of coherence to build up of coherence or vice versa is always accompanied by the interchange of orders of higher natural orbitals until revival takes place.
-In the two extreme barrier heights considered, at $V_L=1$, the $u$-orbital shows transition from build up of coherence to loss of coherence and, at $V_L=16$, from loss of coherence to build up of coherence, due to the pure effect of revival process.
+Now, we discuss the time-evolution of $\dfrac{n_{{j=2, 3, 4}}(t)}{N}$ for the stronger inter-boson interaction $10\Lambda_0$, see Fig.~\ref{FigS4}, and find how it leads to a qualitatively richer microscopic mechanism of interference of fragmentations found for the weaker interaction $\Lambda_0$.
+We observed for the weaker interaction that, whenever the $u$-orbital breaks its natural trend from loss of coherence to build up of coherence, the $u$-orbital and excited $g$-orbital or the excited $g$-orbital and excited $u$-orbital interchange their orders.
+Here, for $10\Lambda_0$, we find that the orders of the orbitals interchange multiple times, for example see for $V_L=10$ and $V_L=12$, see Fig.~\ref{FigS4}.
+Although at the smaller barrier height, say at $V_L=9$, the $u$-orbital and excited $g$-orbital exchange their orders only once, but for $V_L=10$, the $u$-orbital breaks its trend twice from loss of coherence to build up of coherence, at $t=0.66t_{Rabi}$ and $3.60t_{Rabi}$.
+For the former time, the excited $g$-orbital and excited $u$-orbital, and for the latter time, the $u$-orbital and excited $u$-orbital interchange their orders.
+Remarkably, at $V_L=12$, the $u$-orbital and excited $g$-orbital interchange their orders twelve times between $t=3t_{Rabi}$ and $6t_{Rabi}$.
+Therefore, for strong interaction, we observe that the $u$-orbital breaks its trend of loss of coherence to build up of coherence multiple times due to the interchange of order by one of three possibilities: either the $u$-orbital and excited $g$-orbital, or the excited $g$-orbital and excited $u$-orbital, or the $u$-orbital and excited $u$-orbital.
+Here we find that the transition from loss of coherence to build up of coherence or vice versa is always accompanied by the interchange of orders of higher natural orbitals until the revival takes place.
+In the two extreme barrier heights considered, at $V_L=1$, the $u$-orbital shows transition from build up of coherence to loss of coherence and, at $V_L=16$, from loss of coherence to build up of coherence, due to the pure effect of the revival process.